miklevin/MikeLev.in/_posts/2023-04-09-let-me-show-you-how-to-get-how-to-get-to-wonderland.md

 headline: Discovering the Wonders of Linux, Python, Vim & Git (LPvg) Toolset
 description: I embarked on a journey to learn the Linux, Python, vim & git (LPvg) toolset, even though I was tempted to pursue the full web stack or Macromedia/Adobe Flash development.
 After coming to terms with the fact that I was wrong about vim not actually being terrible, I decided to learn it in pieces, starting with daily journaling.
 You can too.
 It's so worth it.
 keywords: Linux, Python, Vim, Git, Web Development, Web Stack, Macromedia, Adobe Flash, User Interface, Tech, Journaling, JupyterLab, Linux-hosted
-categories: vim, journaling, jupyter, linux, python, web development, git
+categories: journaling, vim, python, git, linux, jupyter, web development
 permalink: /blog/let-me-show-you-how-to-get-how-to-get-to-wonderland/
 layout: post
 group: blog